 Thank you for your leadership within the Yakama Nation Wildlife Program, which is focused on responsibility and stewardship, serving as protectors of the land and its valuable resources.
 We applaud the ways in which your leadership supports natural resource management that is scientifically-based but culturally-informed, and are grateful that you are a role model for students who will be the next generation to lead the way in environmental protection and the health and well-being of natural resources, people, and culture.

-Please see the photo above of LeRoy with his award, CNHC staff, and YN Wildlife Program staff.
+Please see the photo of LeRoy at the top of the page with his award, CNHC staff, and YN Wildlife Program staff.